broccolimicro/stitch/README.md

 # Event-Rule System Viewer

+> [!WARNING]
+> This is an AI generated prototype.
+Absolutely no real engineering has gone into making this.

 A Python Qt application for visualizing event-rule systems as directed acyclic graphs (DAGs).
 This application renders transitions and their causal dependencies with time on the x-axis.

 ## Features